Farah Stockman: Awards

 Stockman was a winner of an award from the J. W. Saxe Memorial Fund in the 1990s.

 Stockman won her award for her work "with homeless children in Machakos, Kenya".
 Stockman subsequently became one of the fund's directors.

 In 2009, Stockman won the William Brewster Styles Award.

 The award was given by the Scripps Howard Foundation and accompanied by $10,000.

-Stockman's award was "for identifying U.S. corporations that were covertly using international relationships and offshore operations to avoid taxes, side-step U.S. laws and deny workers’ rights."
+Stockman's award was "for identifying U.S. corporations that were covertly using international relationships and offshore operations to avoid taxes, side-step U.S. laws and deny workers' rights."

 In 2014, at the annual meeting of the Association of Opinion Journalists in Mobile, Stockman received The Eugene C. Pulliam Fellowship for Editorial Writing, presented by the Sigma Delta Chi Foundation, the educational arm of the Society of Professional Journalists.
 It awards $75,000 each year to an outstanding editorial writer or columnist to help broaden his or her journalistic horizons and knowledge of the world.
 Stockman was writing a study of race relations, especially in Boston, riven by the 1974 court order to bus students to address de facto segregation in the schools.

 In 2016, Stockman was awarded the Pulitzer Prize for Commentary, in recognition of a series of articles examining the effects of busing on Boston schools.

+Personal life

+Stockman resides in Cambridge, Massachusetts, with her husband, Gene Corbin, a Lecturer in Civic Studies at Tufts University and the former Dean for Public Service at Harvard University, and their child.